 Now Reading

-Tom Wesselmann2Tom Wesselmann is often ignored in all the hype around his contemporary, the movement’s iconic superstar, Andy Warhol.
 But the American painter, collagist and sculptor was an integral part of the gang of five hardcore pop artists who dominated the New York art scene during the sixties, the other being Warhol, Lichtenstein, Rosenquist and Oldenburg.
-The ex-army man’s artistic career took of concurrently with those of Warhol and Lichtenstein, and the trio came to represent the powerful axis of new realism that was growing across America and Europe.

-However, Wesselmann was probably the most un-pop of his peers, in his art-making approach as well as the content of his work.
 While Warhol’s paintings of Campbell soup cans and Coca-Cola bottles were a critique of consumerism, Wesselmann simply used everyday objects as a point of aesthetic inspiration.
 He believed that the point of his work was transmuting the mundane physicality of an object in to art.
-And so Wesselmann’s images of a telephone, a bottle of mail polish or a pair of disembodied red lips took on a life of their own and left behind their functional origins.

 Aware of this fundamental difference, Wesselmann was uncomfortable about being clubbed along with the other pop artist of his time “I dislike labels in general and ‘ pop in particular,” he explained, “especially because it over-emphasises the material used.
 There dose seem to be a tendency to use similar materials and images, but the different ways they are used denies any kind of group intention.”